|

 the Trans-Mississippi West, 1540-1861.
 6 vols.
 Carl I. Wheat.
 San

 Francisco: Inst. of Historical Geography, 1957 - 1963.
-The classic
+A classic

 Jedediah